Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 May shift slightly on highly polished floors

 At 24 by 17 inches, this is a highly targeted mat for specific, confined spaces.
-It uses a premium 3/4-inch foam inner layer designed for strong rebound, meaning it pushes back against your weight.
+It uses a premium 3/4-inch foam inner layer built for strong rebound, meaning it pushes back against your weight.

 Measures 24 inches by 17 inches.
 Built with a 3/4″ thick premium foam inner layer.
 Waterproof and stain-resistant textured topside.
 Costs $36.99.